BICENTENNIAL TRIBUTE

 1804 - Burgage Manor, Southwell

-B: Don't be absurd Mother, I know her housemaids rather too well (collapses onto sopha) - no - should I prefer the Gaieties of the Metropolis though I detest the smoke and the noise?(sighs) - zooks! - at this stage, a tenant's funeral would be a carnival of joys! (scowls at CB)
+B: Don’t be absurd Mother, I know her housemaids rather too well (collapses onto sopha) - no - should I prefer the Gaieties of the Metropolis though I detest the smoke and the noise? (sighs) - ye gads! - at this stage, a tenant’s funeral would be a carnival of joys!

-B: Fletcher? - that incontinent blockhead? - nay, I sincerely wish for the company of a few friends of my own age (kicks coal bucket) - ow! - d'you know - t'other day, Boatswain bit painfully into my breeches and even that failed to amuse me!
+B: Fletcher? - that blockhead? - nay, I sincerely wish for the company of a few friends of my own age (kicks coal bucket) - ow! - d’you know - t’other day, Boatswain bit painfully into my breeches and even that failed to amuse me!

-B: Neighbours?! they are only one degree removed from the brute creation - Sweet suffering Jesus!! - I am an absolute hermit Mother!! (sinks further into sopha) - my natural Gravity is increasing with my Solitude - any longer and I will qualify for an Archbishoprick
+B: Neighbours?!
+They are only one degree removed from the brute creation - Sweet suffering Jesus!! - I am an absolute hermit Mother!! (sinks further into sopha) - my natural Gravity is increasing with my Solitude - any longer and I will qualify for an Archbishoprick

 CB: I think you should become a Mitre amazingly well - although you may have to cut back on the picturesque blasphemy and village strumpets